ap-berry/chess_on_neovim/README.md

 # Chess on Neovim

 Finally, this a working demo-ish prototype
-Currently Only playable with lichess stockfish Multiplayer might come soon
+Currently Only playable with lichess stockfish on standard variation Multiplayer might come soon
+Other Variation support might come soon

 ## Runtime Dependencies include:
 1. berserk